ART DIRECTION. VISUAL DESIGN. BRANDING.

-The directions focused on large, in-your-face burger images paired with bold bold type.
+The directions focused on large, in-your-face burger images paired with bold type.
 A pattern of Jack In The Box icons, which is present in some of their collateral, such as burger wrappers, was used as a graphical element for the background and floor surface.
 Size, scale, color, type, layering of elements, and even the angle of the product were explored.

 "Can we make it feel more EPIC?
 It still doesn't feel quite 'legendary' enough.
 What if it feels like an action movie or more like Star Trek ?"

 Time was of the essence with this exercise.
 I typically prefer quality over quantity, but the nature of this request called for as many variations as possible.
-In two days I pumped about just over 20 options.
+In two days, I pumped out about just over 20 options.
 Looking back, it was great practice for moving quick and making decisions on the fly.

 MY ROLES & RESPONSIBILITIES